MicrosoftDocs/SupportArticles-docs/Viva/Glint/access/manager-access-issues.md

 You receive the following welcome message but can't access any survey reports:

 > Welcome to Viva Glint

-To access the survey reports, contact your Glint admin to assign you the necessary role to access them.
+> To access the survey reports, contact your Glint admin to assign you the necessary role to access them.

+The resolve the issue, follow the instruction that's mentioned in the message to contact your Viva Glint admin.

 ## Not enough respondents to see your team's results